syncfusion-content/flutter-docs/Flutter/pyramid-chart/pyramid-customization.md

 ![Palette](images/pyramid-charts/pyramid_palette.jpg)

-## Export Image or PDF for chart
+## Export chart to Image or PDF

-To export the Pyramid chart as image(any of the image format) and as PDF document.
+[`SfPyramidChart`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfPyramidChart-class.html) provides support to export the Pyramid chart as image(any of the image format) and as PDF document.

-We can get the image by calling [`toImage`]() method in repaint boundary and we create the pdf document using pdf component.
+We can get the image by calling [`toImage`](https://api.flutter.dev/flutter/rendering/RenderRepaintBoundary/toImage.html) method in repaint boundary and we can create the pdf document using pdf component.

 ### Export Image